TrevTV/DawnVR/README.md

 ![WMR Motion Controller Diagram](./Assets/WMRControls.png)

 ## Configurable Options
+The configuration file is found at `<BTS Game Directory>/UserData/MelonPreferences.cfg` and can be opened by any text editor.

 ### Movement/Turning
 - `MovementThumbstick` allows you to change the dominant hand for movement and UI interactions `(default: Left)`